 Quality of Work | Undergraduate students must maintain the minimum grade point average specified by the school, college, or academic program to remain in good academic standing.
 Students whose academic performance drops below these minimum thresholds will be placed on academic probation. |

-- Identify foundational aspects of the US social welfare system and the history of the social work profession.
+- Identify the historical foundations of the US social welfare system and the social work profession

 - Recognize human differences and how social welfare systems interact with these differences to shape opportunities and outcomes for individuals, groups, and communities.